leoncvlt/cryptodex/README.md

 By default, `buy` and `sell` run in mock mode, which tells the exchange to only validate orders without executing them.
 To tell the exchange to actually process the orders, pass the `--no-mock` flag (you will be asked to confirm the orders submission anyway).

 ## Exchanges
 The application is built in a modular way to support different exchange platforms - right now the only supported exchange is [Kraken](https://www.kraken.com/).
-To implement additional exchanges, extend the abstract `Exchange` class implementing all required abstract methods:
+To implement additional exchanges, extend the abstract `Exchange` class and implement all required abstract methods.

 ## Support [![Buy me a coffee](https://img.shields.io/badge/-buy%20me%20a%20coffee-lightgrey?style=flat&logo=buy-me-a-coffee&color=FF813F&logoColor=white "Buy me a coffee")](https://www.buymeacoffee.com/leoncvlt)
 If this tool has proven useful to you, consider [buying me a coffee](https://www.buymeacoffee.com/leoncvlt) to support development of this and [many other projects](https://github.com/leoncvlt?tab=repositories).